Evaaaaaaa/Learn2Relax/README.md

 |Avg.
 Training Time|01.837573 sec                |3 min 48.131239 sec|
 |Avg.
 Inference Time|00.004543 sec                |35.714544 sec|

+Best model for each featurization techniques are shown in the first table.
 - Recall is the most important metric here because we want to best prevent misclassification of stress posts as non-stressful which helps us better understand the stressful contents in social media.

 - BERT is the most robust model with all four metrics the highest.